cprice11/chess/notes.md

 In a related note, the naming of methods doesn't quite fit the guidelines from the lesson.

+for phase 3+ be very consistent with naming.

+Don't duplicate!

+A DOA method that verifies tokens without having to check is pretty neat.

 ## ChessGame
 - TeamColor                     This seems out of place to me, but stays to keep passoff.
 *   Moves   validMoves()